Chadkendu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is the sixth task
+This si the 7th task